 Before we configure everything, let’s make sure your DD-WRT router is using the default settings.
 To do this, we do what is called a hard reset — or 30/30/30 reset — which removes all configurations from the NVRAM of your router.
 Here’s how it’s done.

-Step 2: Now, keep holding the reset button, and unplug the router.
+Step 2: Now, while continuing to hold the Reset button, unplug the router.
 Wait for 30 seconds.

-Step 1: First, head to the Wireless section and click the Basic tab.
+Step 1: First, head to the Wireless section and click the Basic Settings tab.